RyanTanjaya/ML-Projects/README.md

 # Data Analyst & Machine Learning Portfolio

-This repository showcases hands-on projects from the [Machine Learning A-Z™](https://www.udemy.com/course/machinelearning/) course, covering core machine learning concepts and practical implementations in Python.
+This repository showcases hands-on projects from the Machine Learning course, covering core machine learning concepts and practical implementations in Python.
 Each section contains Jupyter notebooks demonstrating algorithms, visualizations, and results.

 ---